 According to statistics Americans spend more than $18,000 each year on non-essential items.

 Imagine if you just save $10,000 going into non-essentials and invest that for retirement or emergency saving at a 6% annual rate for 25 years.
 Then you’ll have more than $548,000 in savings after 25 years.
 A big sum of money.

 For more information on expense tracking visit this article from Nerdwallet.

 2. Have a monthly budget

-Budgeting is simply an estimation of income and spending’s for a specific time period in future.
+Budgeting is simply an estimation of income and spending for a specific period in the future.

 There are several reasons why you should consider making a budget for your personal finances.

 - You can easily keep track of your income and expenses